Skip to content

 Chania Old Town & Venetian Harbour

-The jewel of Chania is its Venetian Harbour — a postcard-perfect promenade that curves around the waterfront.
-Watch the sunset behind the 16th-century lighthouse or sip a drink near the iconic domed Mosque of Kioutsouk Hasan.
+The jewel of Chania is its Venetian Harbour, a postcard perfect promenade that curves around the waterfront.
+Watch the sunset behind the 16th century lighthouse or sip a drink near the iconic domed Mosque of Kioutsouk Hasan.
 The restored Grand Arsenal and nearby Venetian shipyards (Neoria) add layers of history to your stroll.

-Beyond the harbour, the cobbled alleys of the old town are packed with charm — boutique shops, traditional tavernas, quirky bars, and hidden churches.
-You’ll find something new with every turn.
+Beyond the harbour, the cobbled alleys of the old town are packed with charm, boutique shops, traditional tavernas, quirky bars, and hidden churches.
+You can read my full guide to exploring it here: Chania Old Town guide.

-Chania Beaches: Something for Every Traveler
+Chania Beaches: Something for every traveler

 Koum Kapi Beach